werner-scholtz/kalender/README.md

 ## Callbacks

-The calendar has a few use full callback functions:
+The calendar has a few useful callback functions:

 ```dart
 CalendarCallbacks(